Butch McCain

-Butch McCain is an American actor, an award winning broadcaster, producer and one-half of the singing-songwriting team, The McCain Brothers.
+Butch McCain is an American actor, broadcaster, producer and one-half of the singing-songwriting team, The McCain Brothers.
 Butch appeared as TV reporter Joachim West in MGM's Bio-Dome, the character, Creel, in Roger Corman's remake Humanoids From The Deep, dual roles as a uni-browed farmer and deputy in Bruce Campbell's My Name Is Bruce, and most recently as Mayor Eddie Modry in Dragon Soldiers.
 Butch and his brother, Ben McCain, wrote and performed the theme song of My Name is Bruce titled "The Legend of Guan Di".
-Butch is a multi-award winning broadcaster including Best Weathercaster of the year two years in a row by the Colorado Broadcasters Association.
+McCain was named Best Weathercaster of the year two years in a row by the Colorado Broadcasters Association.

 Early life

 Butch McCain was born in Muleshoe, Texas, and raised on a farm near Bovina in Parmer County, Texas.
 McCain is a graduate of Bovina High School, South Plains College in Levelland, Texas, and West Texas State University now West Texas A&M University in Canyon, Texas.